 Addiction and Mental Health

 Adolescent mental health is a growing concern among health care professionals, and the holidays are a high-risk time for young people, who feel the stress of the holiday season more keenly than adults.
-This means a higher risk of adolescents responding to these stressors with alcohol and drugs.
+This means a higher risk of adolescents responding to these stressors with alcohol and drugs as a coping mechanism.

 At Zelus Recovery, we discovered long ago that there is more than just a link between mental health and addiction.
 Addiction is a mental health issue, and in treating one, we are always treating the other.
 One of the prime examples of this link involves the most common mental health issue today: depression.
 A young person who is suffering from depression may turn to alcohol and drugs to temporarily alleviate the pain and isolation that they feel.
-But if this sort of self-medication is not caught early, it will not only lead to negative physical consequences; it will also exacerbate the very depression it was meant to combat.
+But if this sort of self-medication is not caught early, it will lead to negative physical consequences and exacerbate the very depression it was meant to combat.

 A Feeling of Home for the Holidays